aostephano/PollsApp/README.md

 > ### Part 4: Write views that do something

-Always return an HttpResponseRedirect after successfully dealing with POST data.
-This prevents data from being posted twice if a user hits the Back button.
+"Always return an HttpResponseRedirect after successfully dealing with POST data.
+This prevents data from being posted twice if a user hits the Back button."

 > ### Keywords

+**Endpoint:** an endpoint refers to a specific URL or URI (Uniform Resource Identifier) that an application exposes to handle incoming HTTP requests.
+Each endpoint typically corresponds to a specific functionality or action that the application can perform.
-**Endpoint:** /products /orders /users, /etc;
+/products /orders /users;

 **view.py:** Event handler;

 **migrate:** command looks at the INSTALLED_APPS setting and creates any necessary database tables according to the database settings in your mysite/settings.py;

 **DRY:** Don't Repeat Yourself principle;

 **Migrations:** are how Django stores changes to your models (and thus your database schema) - they’re files on disk.
 You can read the migration for your new model if you like; it’s the file polls/migrations/0001_initial.py;

 ```bash
 python manage.py makemigrations polls
 ```

 **Migrate:** command looks at the INSTALLED_APPS setting and creates any necessary database tables according to the database settings in your mysite/settings.py file and the database migrations shipped with the app;

 ```bash
 python manage.py sqlmigrate polls 0001
 ```

 **TEMPLATES:** Django’s template engine provides a powerful mini-language for defining the user-facing layer of your application, encouraging a clean separation of concerns in your code;

 **DTO:** Data Transfer Object, is an object that carries data between processes;

 **Race Condition:** A situation where two or more threads/processes are reading or writing some shared data, and the final result depends on the timing of how the threads are scheduled;

 **ORM:** Object Relational Mapper